-(other than MSc Economic History (Research); MRes Economics (Track 1); MSc Economics and Philosophy; MRes Finance (Route 1); MSc Global Health; MSc Management (1 year programme), Global MSc Management (all streams); MPA Degrees (all streams)).
+(other than MSc Economic History (Research); MRes Economics (Track 1); MSc Economics and Philosophy; MRes Finance (Route 1); MSc Global Health; MSc Health Policy, Planning and Financing (for students who entered before 2018/19 or in or after 2019/20), MSc Management (1 year programme), Global MSc Management (all streams); MPA Degrees (all streams)).

 This Classification Scheme is approved by the Graduate School Board of Examiners.
+Last updated: August 2018